As the temperature came up it was turning into the perfect day to try scuba diving for the first time.

 As I’d been awake since dawn, I began the day with a mighty alfresco breakfast starting with a plateful of melon from the fruit buffet at Hoposa Hotel Uyal.

 I then went back for pastries and jam.
-I got up again for a cooked breakfast and could have eaten more but I had a wet suit to wriggle into.
+I got up again for a cooked meal and could have eaten more but I had a wet suit to wriggle into.

 The hotel is anchored on the beach front.
 The bar’s outside and the best chairs face out to sea.